How Julian Assange’s release from prison unfolded

 – Wednesday June 19

-A plea agreement is signed by Assange and the US authorities.
-As part of the arrangement, Assange will plead guilty to a charge under the US Espionage Act and be sentenced to time served, according to a UK High Court order made on Tuesday June 25.
+A plea agreement is signed by Mr Assange and the US authorities after weeks of intense negotiations.
+As part of the arrangement, Mr Assange will plead guilty to a charge under the US Espionage Act and be sentenced to time served, according to a UK High Court order made on Tuesday June 25.

 – Thursday June 20